Skip to main content

 Hobbies: I enjoy golfing, cooking, baking, listening to music, and singing.
 In college, I was the lead singer of a Creed cover band.
 I also have an adorably obnoxious cat named Moxie (short for Moxifloxacin).

-Residency Reflection: I had an incredible experience with the Med-Peds residents here at IU while I was a medical student.
+Residency Reflection: I had an incredible experience with the med-peds residents here at IU while I was a medical student.
 They were some of the kindest, most driven people I had worked with, and they took a sincere interest in helping and teaching the medical students while providing top notch patient care.
-I chose IU Med-Peds to become part of that tradition of excellent patient care with a focus on teaching and medical education.
+I chose IU med-peds to become part of that tradition of excellent patient care with a focus on teaching and medical education.

 Read Bio